ner0tic/scss/README.md

     - Configure production settings.

 14. **User Training:**
-    - Provide training for staff on using the admin dashboard and for customers on scheduling appointments.
+    - Provide training for administrators on using the admin dashboard and for users on scheduling attendees and groups.

 15. **Maintenance and Updates:**
     - Plan for ongoing maintenance and updates based on user feedback and evolving requirements.